Ash-Olorenshaw/Lister/README.md

 **Lister** is a small, lightweight, .NET recreation of the ls/gci/dir command from your OS/shell of choice.

-Very un-featureful (currently only has two flags), **Lister** is designed for speed, efficiency, and compatibility.
+Very un-featureful (currently only has four meaningful flags), **Lister** is designed for compatibility, speed, and efficiency.

-Originally designed for me to use with my NeoVim plugin - [Porthole.nvim](https://github.com/Ash-Olorenshaw/Porthole.nvim) - I've actually used **Lister** in a number of settings just because I like that extra 100 or so ms it shaves off a query.
+Originally designed for me to use with my NeoVim plugin - [Porthole.nvim](https://github.com/Ash-Olorenshaw/Porthole.nvim) - I've actually used **Lister** in a number of settings just because I like that extra 100 or so ms it shaves off a query on low end hardware.

 > ⚠️ **Note: Lister is not always faster than other options.** Lister's performance varies based on your hardware, shell of choice, etc. However, Lister is very consistent.
 On low end systems it tends to be considerably faster.
 However, on high end systems it *will* be slower than things like `ls` and `gci`, but the speed difference is usually so minimal that it is not noticeable.